RobbieW69/How-To-Mod-7-Days-To-Die/Sections/modInstall.md

 # Installing Mods
 You might be completely new to this, and if so, thats okay!
 It will be very simple and straight forward.
 ## Steps
-+ Step 1: Navigate to your 7 Days to Die steam directory, if there is no folder named `Mods`, create one there.
++ Step 1: Navigate to your 7 Days to Die steam directory, if you don't know how to navigate to this folder, open Steam, Right click on 7 Days to Die in your Library, then click Manage, then click `Browse Local Files`, if there is no folder here named `Mods`, create one.
 + Step 2: Grab the mod folder from a mod you downloaded or created, and put it into the `Mods` folder in the 7DTD directory.
 + Your directory should now look similar to this:
 ```c